v6-afk/Javascript-Cool-Checks/README.md

 IF YOU HAVE ANY COOL IDEAS YOU THINK THE KIDS WOULD FIND AWESOME, KINDLY INCLUDE IT PLS 👱‍♂️
 ===========================================================================================================
-The other projects in the directory are for testing out concepts learns vi cool checks
+The other projects in the directory are for testing out concepts learnt via cool checks

 ### Live Demo